sunsided/ensure-uniform-type-rs/README.md

 The above would fail to compile, instead giving the error:

 ```
 error: Struct DifferentialDriveState has fields of different types.
-Expected uniform use of T, found u32 in field lol.
+Expected uniform use of T, found u32 in field offending.
   --> src/differential_drive.rs:16:1
    |
 16 | / /// A state of a differential drive robot, or differential wheeled robot.